Introduction to curl

 Number of Redirects

 Sometimes, redirection happens in a loop.
-First address will be redirected to another address.
-It will redirect to another address.
+The first address will be redirected to another address, which will redirect to another address.

-Let’s say A redirect to B and B redirect to A.
+Let’s say A redirects to B and B redirects to A.

 curl -L –max-redirs 10 example.com